umich-brcf-bioinf/rnaseq_demystified_workshop/Conda_Installation_Instructions.md

 # Testing the Installation

-Let's test the installation by opening a `bash` shell.
+Let's test the installation by opening a shell.

 - For Windows that means ...
 I don't know right now?
 - For macOS that means opening the Terminal.

-Once we're in a `bash` shell, type:
+Once we're in a shell, type:

 ```
 conda --version